tillmo/erpnext-docker/README.md

 ```
 ERROR: remove erpnext[...]_sites-vol: volume is in use - [...]
 ```
-then there are still some left-over erpnext-worker containers from `docker run` commands.
+then there are still some left-over erpnext containers from `docker run` commands.
 They can be removed with
 ```
 docker container prune